Writer/Artist/Educator

 About

-Lillian-Yvonne Bertram is an Associate Professor of English, Africana Studies, and Art & Design at Northeastern University.
-Previously they directed the MFA in Creative Writing at UMASS Boston.
-They have previously taught at St. Lawrence University, Ithaca College, and Williams College.
-They also direct the Chautauqua Institution Writers’ Festival.
+Lillian-Yvonne Bertram is an Associate Professor of English and Director of the MFA in Creative Writing at the University of Maryland.
+They’ve held previous positions at Northeastern University, UMASS Boston, St. Lawrence University, Ithaca College, and Williams College.
+They previously directed the Chautauqua Institution Writers’ Festival.

-They are the author of the forthcoming poetry collection Negative Money (Soft Skull, 2023), and the poetry collections Travesty Generator (Noemi Press, 2019), winner of the 2018 Noemi Press Poetry Prize and finalist for the National Poetry Series.
+Bertram recently co-edited (with Nick Montfort) Output: An Anthology of Computer-Generated Text, 1953-2023, and published the AI-generated chapbook A Black Story May Contain Sensitive Content.
+They are also the author of poetry collection Negative Money (Soft Skull, 2023), and the poetry collections Travesty Generator (Noemi Press, 2019), winner of the 2018 Noemi Press Poetry Prize and finalist for the National Poetry Series.
 Travesty Generator received the 2020 Poetry Society of America Anna Rabinowitz Prize for interdisciplinary and venturesome work.
 They are also the author of Personal Science (Tupelo Press, 2017); a slice from the cake made of air (Red Hen Press 2016); and But a Storm is Blowing From Paradise (Red Hen Press, 2012), chosen by Claudia Rankine as the winner of the 2010 Benjamin Saltman Award.
-Bertram’s other publications include the chapbook cutthroat glamours (Phantom Books, 2012), winner of the Phantom Books chapbook award; the artist book Grand Dessein (commissioned by Container Press), a mixed media artifact that meditates on the work and writing of the artist Paul Klee and was recently acquired by the Special Collections library at St. Lawrence University; and Tierra Fisurada, a Spanish poetry chapbook published in Argentina (Editoriales del Duende, 2002).
-They collaborated with the artist Laylah Ali for the exhibition booklet of her 2017 art show The Acephalous Series
+Bertram’s other publications include the chapbook cutthroat glamours (Phantom Books, 2012), winner of the Phantom Books chapbook award; the artist book Grand Dessein (commissioned by Container Press), a mixed media artifact that meditates on the work and writing of the artist Paul Klee and was recently acquired by the Special Collections library at St. Lawrence University.

 Bertram has published poetry, prose, and essays in numerous journals, their honors include a 2017 Harvard University Woodberry Poetry Room Creative Grant, a 2014 National Endowment for the Arts Poetry Fellowship, finalist nomination for the 2013 Hurston/Wright Legacy Award, a Vermont Studio Center Fellowship, and fellowships to the Bread Loaf Writers Conference, Cave Canem, and others.